ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-SimpleSAMLphp/Identity Provider/HOWTO Install and Configure a SimpleSAMLphp IdP v2.x on Debian-Ubuntu Linux with Composer.md

       /* ...other things ... */
       'theme.header' = '<ORGANIZATION_NAME>',
       /* ...other things... */
-      // Comment out entire "authproc.idp" element because it will be used the 'authproc' into the 'saml20-idp-hosted.php' metadata
+      // Comment out line "50 => 'core:AttributeLimit'," into "authproc.idp" section
-      /* ...other things... */
+      // because we will use core:AttributeLimit into the "authproc" section on "metadata/saml20-idp-hosted.php" /* ...other things... */
       'metadatadir' => '/var/simplesamlphp/metadata',
       /* ...other things... */